TricomB2B/drupal-project/web/modules/custom/tab_accordion/README.txt

 CONFIGURATION
 -------------

-View block will need placed once.
-Title of block is "Tabs to Accorion: Tab Accordion Vews Block"
- * Configuration:
-   * Turn off "Display Title"
-   * That's it
 Create accordion blocks to your heart's content.
 If/When the "configure block" pops up for the specific block you are creating, you can ignore.
 Placing directly with the block will bypass the associated views layout/markup and template... and it won't be pretty.